Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

 ## Create a layout

-Create a new directory named `view` then create a new layout by creating a `HelloWorldLayout.cshtml` file in the `view` directory with the following contents:
+Create a new directory named `views` then create a new layout by creating a `HelloWorldLayout.cshtml` file in the `views` directory with the following contents:

 ```html
 @model Sitecore.Mvc.Presentation.RenderingModel